cumpatomas/rive-on-android/README.md

 In the activity_main layout XML file you'll see that I implement a Constraint Layout to act as a trigger of the rive view.
-This is because I don't know the way to make the rive view clickable and set the click listener on it directly. lease let me know if you find the correct way to do it :)
+This is because I don't know the way to make the rive view clickable and set the click listener on it directly.
+Please let me know if you find the correct way to do it :)

 That's why I created a Constraint Layout (it will also work with an Image view also) constraint to